RoBOPPics/BB/_pages/app-man-patternDesigner.md

 Shots that have a Repeat Range of more than 1, will show the Repeat Range setting.
 For instance, Shot 02 shown above has a Repeat Range of 1 to 5.
 This means it will repeat anywhere from 1 to 5 times.

-See the Probability item under the Shot Designer section of this documentation for more information.
+See the Predictability item under the Shot Designer section of this documentation for more information.

 ## Description
 The Description contains all of the textual data for the Pattern.